VarsouPenny/audio-fingerprint/README.md

 research questions:<br />
 • How does Dejavu perform in identifying songs in diffenent databes with different volumn of songs, through diffent time queries.<br />
-• How can Dejavu identify songs throught microphone?<br />
+• How does Dejavu perform in identifing songs throught microphone?<br />
 • How does Dejavu perform in diffent time queries with distinct noise level?<br />